United States of America Wushu Kungfu Federation: Background

-Modern wushu taolu started to become popular in the United States after the Beijing Wushu Team's 1974 tour which included performances for President Richard Nixon and Secretary of State Henry Kissinger at the White House.
+Modern wushu taolu started to become popular in the United States after a Chinese delegation's 1974 visit to President Richard Nixon and Secretary of State Henry Kissinger at the White House.
 In 1981, a team was organized by Masters Bow-sim Mark, Anthony Chan, and Roger Tung to help American athletes train in China.
 More teams were created for the International Invitational Wushu Championships of 1985, 1986, and 1988.
 Around this time, organizations such as the North American Chinese Martial Arts Federation (NACMAF) and the United States Chinese Martial Arts Council (USCMAC) were successful in promoting purely Wushu-related events throughout the United States, but the general national community was still divided.

 History

-The USAWKF was formed in 1993 with the intent of unifying the Chinese martial arts community and promoting Wushu in America.
+After several meetings across the United States, the USAWKF was formed in 1993 with the intent of unifying the Chinese martial arts community and promoting Wushu in America.
 Some of the most renowned practitioners, promoters, and coaches of Wushu in the U.S. were founding members of the organization.

 Starting in 1994, the USAWKF started hosting regional and national competitions for Wushu Taolu and Sanhou events, and also developed a national ranking system.
 In 1995, the USAWKF held the 3rd World Wushu Championships in Baltimore, Maryland, which marked the first time a major international Wushu competition was held outside of Asia.
 The event was also broadcast on ESPN2.
 That same year, the Pan American Wushu Federation (PAWF) was founded with the USAWKF having a primary role in the organization.

 Management of the US Sanda Team was briefly given to the USA Sanshou Kungfu Federation (USASKF) under longtime USAWKF coach, Shi Deru (Shawn Liu) from 2003 to 2007.